 When I went to Helsinki at the beginning of October, I was pleasantly surprised.
 (Read my post on why Helsinki’s restaurant scene is at its hottest right now)

 Finnish cuisine, influenced by the Scandinavian countries from one side and Russia from the other, struck a fine balance between wholesome and refined.
 The new wave of Nordic chefs are certainly trying to change the traditional perceptions of what Finnish food is.
 Restaurant Spis, for example, served as a very good introduction of Finnish cuisine, reinvented and reinterpreted.
-(Read my post on traditional Finnish flavours and a hearty recipe for salmon and potato soup)

 I also happened to be in Helsinki as Chez Dominique drew its curtains.
 Once on the lists of the World’s 50 Best Restaurants, the chef has since decided to close the restaurant, at least temporarily, to focus on other projects.